Monday, April 27, 2026

 “I should probably go find Josh,” she said turning away.

 Joe watched her move across the room.
 He was trying to read her mind as she navigated her way through the small groups of people clustered in the room.
 He sensed that she had an interesting running inner dialogue that he wanted to know.
 She exuded a confident intelligence that was making his stomach toss and turn with excitement.
 He didn’t know what was happening to him.
 Everything about her was amazing!
 He had never felt so drawn to anyone like this before and had never felt such a peace overcome him.
 His prior attractions have always shot through him like electricity giving him a nervous and generally disastrous energy.
-He kept her in his sights and followed her over toward her and Josh and Jacob.
+He kept her in his sights and followed her over toward Josh and Jacob.

 He stopped about five feet short and watched.